Module 1: Introduction

 Cybrary’s Footprinting in Ethical Hacking training is a beginner level course that helps introduce students to cybersecurity and ethical hacking career path.
 It’s one of the first steps that students should take to learn ethical hacking.

-What is Involved in the Footprinting in Ethical Hacking Course?
+What is Involved in this Footprinting in Ethical Hacking Course?

 In our Footprinting in Ethical Hacking course, students will learn the fundamentals of footprinting and reconnaissance, which is commonly known as information gathering.
 It’s the first step in the ethical hacking process.
 Students will have the opportunity to become familiar with tools that are used for footprinting.
 These tools include nslookup, whois, Shodan, Maltego, HTTrack, theHarvester, Recon-ng, and social engineering.